Custom strategies

 - Create

-core/src/models/MyStrategy.hpp(and.cppif needed). - Inherit from
+core/src/models/strategies/<family>/MyStrategy.hpp(and.cppif needed). - Inherit from the appropriate base class

-PPStrategy,DRStrategy, orSRStrategy. - Implement the pure virtual methods.
+ProjectionPursuit,VariableSelection,Cutpoint,StopRule,Binarization, orGrouping). - Implement the pure virtual methods.

 - Implement